Key takeaways

 Surface-mounted

-For a surface-mounted door contact sensor, you just need to affix the two parts of the sensor to the door and the doorframe with screws or with an adhesive.
+For a surface-mounted door contact sensor, you need to affix the two parts of the sensor to the door and the doorframe with screws or with an adhesive.

 Recessed

 Install a recessed sensor by drilling correctly-sized holes into the door and doorframe.
-Then, insert the sensor and ensure that it’s firmly ensconced into the recess.
+Then, insert the sensor and ensure it’s firmly ensconced into the recess.

 3 use cases for door contact sensors